How to Book Free Mini Stopovers (Less than 24 Hours) at No Extra Cost

 Stops can be made either in Europe or North America.
 The following are therefore in question:

-• Scenario 3: Amsterdam – Europe – Europe – San Francisco
+• Scenario 6: Stockholm – Europe – Europe – Los Angeles, CA

 Google Flights connection and price overview

-If you already found an interesting connection, you can jump straight to step 3.
+If you have already found an interesting connection, you can jump straight to step 3.
 But there are countless other routings via other cities that Google Flights does not show.

 With the Matrix